MeghanaKandagatla-USF/ReportIt_FinalProject/README.md

 # 🚨 ReportIt

 **ReportIt** is a web-based crime reporting and analysis system.
 It allows users to log crime incidents, view trends through visualizations, and track system changes via audit logs.
-The application also integrates with the Chicago Open Data API to enrich its crime dataset.
+The application integrates with the Chicago Open Data API for the crime dataset.

 ---